 This is a classic example of how you can make an impact in just a couple of minutes.

 The opening is impressive.
 The strong statement about the previous companies they’ve helped acts like a social proof and make this elevator pitch start with a bang.
 Furthermore, rather than using heavy words and jargons about the company and the service, they are talking in a language that even a novice or an outsider can understand.
+There are lot of translation services available in the market.

 It leaves the prospect thinking, “I want to know some more about the product & service”.